Telescopes and Instrumentation

 La Silla Observatory

-APEX, the Atacama Pathfinder Experiment, is a collaboration between Max Planck Institut für Radioastronomie (MPIfR) at 50%, Onsala Space Observatory (OSO) at 23%, and the European Southern Observatory (ESO) at 27% to construct and operate a modified ALMA prototype antenna as a single dish on the 5100 m high site of Llano Chajnantor.
+APEX, the Atacama Pathfinder Experiment, is a collaboration between Max Planck Institut für Radioastronomie (MPIfR) at 50%, Onsala Space Observatory (OSO) at 23%, and the European Southern Observatory (ESO) at 27% to construct and operate a modified ALMA prototype antenna as a single dish on the 5100-metre high site of Llano Chajnantor.
 The telescope was supplied by VERTEX Antennentechnik in Duisburg, Germany.
 APEX has a suite of heterodyne spectrometers and wide-field bolometer cameras operating in most of the atmospheric windows from 0.2 to 1.4 mm.
 The telescope is operated by ESO.

-With a 40-metre-class primary mirror and its adaptive optics concept, the E-ELT may revolutionise our perception of the Universe, much as Galileo's telescope did, 400 years ago, when he first pointed a telescope to the sky.
+With a 39-metre primary mirror and its adaptive optics concept, the E-ELT may revolutionise our perception of the Universe, much as Galileo's telescope did, 400 years ago, when he first pointed a telescope to the sky.

 For more information please read the E-ELT page.